BorysLevytskyi/DeclarativeUnitTesting/Article.md

 Correct generic entity must be created by `Given` generator even in case when no attributes are specified trough fluent interface.
 It is important that this generic entity is always the same and predictable.
 Developers must understand which is default state of generic entity before they start to specify important attributes.
 Fo example every user story that is created is always unassigned and unestimated and has some generic title.

 Since the builder itself only provides domain language to express state of the entities, there has to be someone that will use it to create generic entities.
 This is `DefaultTemplate`'s job. `Given` class, which is a facade for all builders, applies default template for each entity constructor method before executing it.
 What is good about using Actions and fluent interface is that actions can be combined with using `+` operator in C# that creates [MulticastDelegate](https://msdn.microsoft.com/en-us/library/system.multicastdelegate(v=vs.110).aspx) action as a result.
-Invokation of this new `Action` delegate will invoke those two method one after another.
+Invocation of this new `Action` delegate will invoke those two method one after another.

 So instead of calling `build(builder)` we can call `(DefaultTemplate.User + build)(builder)`.
 I added `StartWith` extension method that essentially does the same.